February 16, 2017

 There was nervousness about making the decisions and putting a timeframe on how things were done.
 Nana and Terry and Noel were in the house at the time.
 Terry was working for Viv Buckle.
 It was harder for Mum.
 I was so engrossed in what I was doing I probably wasn’t aware of the others.
 I was fairly one track-minded.
 Plus playing rugby.

 We were sending whole milk at that stage – the cheese factory had opened in Waihi.
 Dad went out of pigs at the same time as we got a new tractor.
 The pigs were not doing so well – having litters that weren’t sustainable.

-When Dad died, the first thing I did was buy a top dresser: I could do in a week what took him a month with a horse.
+When Dad died, the first thing I did was buy a top dresser – I could do in a week what had taken him a month with a horse.
 That’s been happening to farming for years.
 Things that took forever to do, now done so much quicker – drain clearing, silage, hay making.
-Much more mechanised, even milking.
+Everything was much more mechanised, even milking.